ncredinburgh/JavaForSmallTeams/style/100_optimise_for_readability.md

-## Optimize for readability not performance
+## Optimise for readability not performance

-Many new programmers worry about the performance of each method they write, avoid code they expect to be inefficient and write in a style that attempts to minimize object allocations, method calls, assignments or other operations they expect to have a cost.
+Many new programmers worry about the performance of each method they write, avoid code they expect to be inefficient and write in a style that attempts to minimise object allocations, method calls, assignments or other operations they expect to have a cost.

-Although they often decrease readability and increase complexity, many micro performance optimization provide no performance benefit at all.
+Although they often decrease readability and increase complexity, many micro performance optimisation provide no performance benefit at all.

 Within the context in which we work performance should be one of the concerns considered last.
 Instead attention should be paid to making code as readable as possible.